neoclide/coc-java/Readme.md

 **Note**: this extension would download latest [jdt.ls](https://github.com/eclipse/eclipse.jdt.ls) for you when not found.

+**Note**: You can manually download jdt.ls and extract the content to data folder of coc-java, get the folder path by `:echo coc#util#extension_root().'/coc-java-data/server'` in your vim.

 # Setting the JDK

 The path to the Java Development Kit is searched in the following order: